kasra-hosseini/obspyDMT/README.rst

 ::

-    obspyDMT --datapath neic_events_2014_dir --local --plot_ev --plot_focal --min_date 2014-01-01
+    obspyDMT --datapath neic_events_2014_dir --local --plot_ev --plot_focal

 .. image:: figures/neic_event_focal.png
    :scale: 75%
    :align: center

-The created event-catalog can be updated for all events with magnitude more than 6.0: (no waveform retrieval)
+The above directory can be updated for all events with magnitude more than 6.0: (no waveform retrieval)

 ::